Kyren223/website/src/content/blogs/how-computer-memory-actually-works.md

 ### The stack

-The stack is a region where functions[^3] store their local variables, but it's just memory, the compiler specifies the wanted stack size in the executable format (usually 2MB), and the OS reserves it in the virtual address space when it creates the process.
+The stack is a region where functions[^4] store their local variables, but it's just memory, the compiler specifies the wanted stack size in the executable format (usually 1MB on windows and 8MB on linux), and the OS reserves it in the virtual address space when it creates the process.

 The heap on the other hand, is a higher-level interface that operating systems usually provide.